 Our organization's founding father, James Edward Hanger, experienced his own personal transformation following limb loss.
 After his life-changing experience, it became his life's mission to transform the lives of others who shared a similar experience, and that is something that Hanger employees continue to embrace and carry out every day.

-On June 1, 1861, 18-year-old engineering student James Edward Hanger left his family, forgoing his studies at Washington College (now Washington & Lee University), to join his brothers in the Confederate Army.
+On June 1, 1861, 18-year-old engineering student James Edward Hanger left his family, forgoing his studies at Washington College (now Washington & Lee University), to join his brothers as a soldier during the early days of the Civil War.
 On June 3, less than two days after enlisting, a cannonball tore through his leg early in the Battle of Philippi.
-Becoming the first amputee of the Civil War, the young Hanger survived an excruciating battlefield amputation necessary to save his life by Dr. James D. Robinson.
+Becoming the first amputee of the Civil War, the young Hanger survived an excruciating battlefield amputation that was necessary to save his life.

 Upon returning to his family's home in August 1861, Hanger requested solitude in his upstairs bedroom.
 His family assumed he was writhing in despair; however, unbeknownst to anyone else, in those quiet moments, Hanger was working on a solution to overcome his physical challenge.
 He began inventing and building what would prove to be a revolutionizing prosthetic solution.
 Reflecting on that time, he was quoted as saying, "No one can know what such a loss means unless he has suffered a similar catastrophe.
 In the twinkling of an eye, life's fondest hopes seemed dead.
 What could the world hold for a maimed, crippled man?"

 Whittled from barrel staves, the "Hanger Limb" was first worn by Hanger in November 1861 as he descended the steps of his home, to the astonishment of his family who didn't know what he was doing while locked away for months.
 "Today I am thankful for what seemed then to me nothing but a blunder of fate, but which was to prove instead a great opportunity," Hanger later said.